AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 #### Enable Google Sheets API {#enable-sheets}

-To allow the exchange of Google Sheets data using this API key we need to enable the Google Sheets API.
+To allow the exchange of Google Sheets data using your API key, you need to enable the Google Sheets API.

 1. Return to the Google Cloud Console at `https://console.cloud.google.com` for your project and then use the hamburger menu to select **APIs &amp; Services -&gt; Library**.